wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Opting to pay the fine represents a guilty plea in the eyes of the law.
 This may represent your acceptance of the charges against you.
 It also indicates an agreement on your part to accept and cover all fines, fees, and penalties.
 A report may be sent to the DMV, and demerit points may be issued to your driver's record.
 You have also waived your right to contest the ticket in court.

-• If a court appearance is required, then you may appear on the court date to enter your plea and settle your fines.
+• If a court appearance is required, you may appear on the court date to enter your plea and settle your fines.

 Contesting a Traffic Ticket in Wisconsin